-Accounting principles generally accepted in the United States of America require that the management's discussion on pages 2-13, the schedules of revenues, expenditures and changes in fund balances - budget and actuals on pages 61-63, the pension schedules on pages 64-65, and pension and OPEB schedules on pages 66-68 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion on pages 1-12, schedules of revenues, expenditures, and changes in fund balances - budget and actuals on pages 65-67, and the pension and OPEB schedules on pages 68-72 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements is required by the Governmental Accounting Standards Board, which considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.

-I have applied certain limited procedures to the management's discussion and analysis and the pension and OPEB-schedules in accordance with the auditing standards generally accepted in the United States of America, which consisted principally of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to my inquiries, the basic financial statements, and other knowledge I obtained during my audit of the basic financial statements.
-I do not express an opinion or provide any assurance on the information because the limited procedures do not provide me with sufficient evidence to express an opinion or provide any assurance.
+We have applied certain limited procedures to the management's discussion and analysis and the pension and OPEB schedules in accordance with the auditing standards generally accepted in the United States of America, which consisted principally of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Coburg's basic financial statements.
-The schedules of revenues, expenditures and changes in fund balances - budget and actuals described above on pages 61-63 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
+The schedules of revenues, expenditures, and changes in fund balances - budget and actuals described on pages 65-67 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 The schedules of revenues, expenditures and changes in fund balances - budget and actuals have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the schedules of revenues, expenditures and changes in fund balances - budget and actuals are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the schedules of revenues, expenditures, and changes in fund balances - budget and actuals are fairly stated, in all material respects, in relation to the basic financial statements as a whole.